What Is A Truck Bed Camper? All You Need To Know About Slide-In Campers

 Can Any Truck Handle A Camper?

-It's VERY easy to buy too heavy of a pickup camper for the truck you have.
+It's VERY easy to buy too heavy of a pickup camper for your truck.

 Most slide-in campers require a heavy-duty truck due to weight requirements.